awsdocs/amazon-rekognition-developer-guide/doc_source/API_ProjectVersionDescription.md

 # ProjectVersionDescription<a name="API_ProjectVersionDescription"></a>

-The description of a version of a model\.
+A description of a version of an Amazon Rekognition Custom Labels model\.

 ## Contents<a name="API_ProjectVersionDescription_Contents"></a>

  ** BillableTrainingTimeInSeconds **   <a name="rekognition-Type-ProjectVersionDescription-BillableTrainingTimeInSeconds"></a>
-The duration, in seconds, that the model version has been billed for training\.
+The duration, in seconds, that you were billed for a successful training of the model version\.
 This value is only returned if the model version has been successfully trained\.
 Type: Long
 Valid Range: Minimum value of 0\.
 Required: No